Hydrophobic interaction chromatography (HIC) is a powerful technique used for the purification of proteins in analytical and preparatory applications.

 HIC can also be effectively used to remove impurities or product aggregate species in aqueous solutions as it exploits the difference in hydrophobic properties of the aggregates and the target molecules.
 It is often used in combination with techniques such as ion exchange or gel filtration chromatography.

-The Principle of Hydrophobic Interaction Chromatography
+VIDEO The Principle of Hydrophobic Interaction Chromatography

 In HIC, the sample protein molecules are introduced into the column containing a high-salt buffer.
 The salt promotes interaction between the hydrophilic and hydrophobic regions of the protein and the medium by reducing the solvation of sample molecules and exposing their hydrophobic regions.